buckket/go-blurhash/README.md

 ## Limitations

-- Presumably a bit slower than the C implementation
+- Presumably a bit slower than the C implementation (TODO: Benchmarks)

 ## Notes

 - As mentioned [here](https://github.com/woltapp/blurhash#how-fast-is-encoding-decoding), it’s best to generate very small images (~32x32px) via BlurHash and scale them up to the desired dimensions afterwards for optimal performance.
+- Since [#2](https://github.com/buckket/go-blurhash/pull/2) we diverted from the reference implementation by memorizing sRGBtoLinear values, thus increasing encoding speed at the cost of higher memory usage.

 ## License